 Fast forward a few hundred years and huge waves of immigrants have introduced countless new words and accents to Latin America.
 One of the biggest foreign influences was Italian immigration into Argentina and its effect on the country’s Spanish dialect.
 Today, English has inevitably seeped into vocabulary relating to technology, pop culture, and business, making a much larger impact in Latin America than in Spain.

-Differences Between Castilian Spanish and Latin American Spanish
+Differences Between Spanish and Castellano

+Listen to a European Spanish speaker and a person fluent in Latin American Spanish, and you’ll quickly discover the biggest Castilian vs Spanish distinction.
 The most obvious way to tell if someone is from Spain is by pronunciation.
 In Castilian Spanish, letter “C” is pronounced with the “th” sound when it comes before an “e” or “i”.
 Some even call it the Castilian lisp!

 So, instead of pronouncing ciudad (city) as “see-you-dad” like in Latin American Spanish, it is instead pronounced “thi-you-dad” in Castilian Spanish.